techCarpenter/brianjdevries.com/src/blog/2024-06-11-my-latest-endeavor.md

 </div>

-I'm just getting started, but [shoot me an email](mailto:devriesdecals@gmail.com) if you want custom stickers printed for a business, an event, or just for fun!
+I'm just getting started, but it's been really fun so far to bring a few ideas to life.
+[Shoot me an email](mailto:devriesdecals@gmail.com) if you'd like some custom stickers printed for a business, an event, or just for fun!